EmanuelCorreaAR/RupuContext/README.md

 **RupuData** asks: does your train overlap with your eval?

-**r5x** asks: are you paying the model to read the same text twice?
+**RupuContext** asks: are you paying the model to read the same text twice?

 You don't train anymore — you rent an LLM.
 The cost isn't fine-tuning; it's the **context pack** sent on every call: system prompt, retrieved chunks, history, user message.
 Duplicate chunks.
 Policy pasted again in the RAG.
 Questions already in the KB.
-The invoice arrives later. **r5x looks before the call.**
+The invoice arrives later. **RupuContext looks before the call.**

 Local.
 JSONL in.
 Deterministic JSON out.
 CI gate (exit 2).
 Technical signals — not certification, not a dashboard, not a proxy, not another LLM call to "evaluate."